Jax Anderson: Singles

+"Toothbrush": Released December 13, 2024 with Show & Tell;

 Music videos

 Before committing to her music full-time, Jax Anderson worked in film editing for five years.
 With this background experience, Anderson directs and edits most of her own music videos.
 She has also directed music videos for artists such as PVRIS, Matt Maeson, Andrew McMahon, Jagwar Twin, Ray Dalton, and Semler.